 Did you know...

-• Oil and gas still represent the UK’s biggest employers in this sector; alternative fuel extraction methods, such as shale drilling, are expected to create thousands of new jobs.
+- Oil and gas still represent the UK’s biggest employers in this sector; alternative fuel extraction methods are expected to create thousands of new jobs.

 Summary

-Whilst it’s very difficult to sum up all the roads you can take for a career in infrastructure and energy, we hope this guide has shed light on the demands of the sector as a whole.
+While it’s very difficult to sum up all the routes you can take into a career in infrastructure and energy, we hope this guide has shed light on the demands of the sector as a whole.
 If you’re motivated, a natural communicator, and able to see how ideas are brought to reality by their smaller constituents, then you’ll thrive in this environment.

 Discover the latest energy and infrastructure graduate opportunities